 Immediate Medical Attention After A Daycare Injury

 You want to make sure that your kid gets immediate medical attention.
 First, go to the emergency room.
 The child may not have visible injuries, but the underlying injuries are always going to be there.
 Whether your child had a broken bone or a concussion, go to the hospital.
-If you child has pain in any area that you know your child didn't have before they went to daycare that day, go to the hospital.
+If your child has pain in any area that you know your child didn't have before they went to daycare that day, go to the hospital.
 If your child is complaining about something hurting that you were told happened at daycare that day, then make sure to go to the emergency room.
 At the end of the day, I want to make sure that your child is safe and if something does happen, you have the tools to better equipped you to make the best choices at that point.
 Getting medical treatment is always the first priority.

-We have created a FREE guide on what to do if your child was injured at a daycare.
+We have created a FREE guide on what to do if your child was injured at daycare.
 You can download it by following the link provided: A Five-Step Guide For Parents Dealing With A Daycare Injury

 After The Emergency Room, Now What?